Twu Shiing-jer: Early life and education

 Twu was born in Puzi, Chiayi County, to Tu Bing-rong, a mathematics teacher, and Tu Hou-cai.
 He has four brothers and sisters.
 In 1969, Twu graduated from National Chiayi Senior High School.

-After high school, Twu graduated from National Taiwan University with a Bachelor of Medicine (B.M.) in 1976 and a Master of Public Health (M.P.H.) in 1978.
+After high school, Twu graduated from National Taiwan University with a Bachelor of Medicine (M.B.) in 1976 and a Master of Public Health (M.P.H.) in 1978.
 He then completed doctoral studies in the United States, earning his Ph.D. in epidemiology in 1995 from the University of California, Los Angeles, under professors Roger Detels and Sander Greenland.
 His doctoral dissertation was titled, "Does hepatitis B viral infection promote HIV-1 infection and the progression to AIDS?".

 Health minister

 Twu succeeded Lee Ming-liang as minister of the Department of Health on 1 September 2002.
-Diane Lee publicly accused him of sexually harassing ("ear-licking") a male restauranteur in October 2002, resulting in significant fallout, but Twu refused to resign; it was later revealed that he had been confused for another man.
-Lee apologized.
-However, in the wake of the SARS outbreak in Taiwan, he resigned on 16 May 2003.
+Twu was shortly after accused of sexual harassment by Cheng Ko-jung, a restaurant owner.
+This claim was amplified by Diane Lee, a Legislative Yuan member.
+Cheng and Lee both apologised after realising that Twu had been confused with another man, the Health Ministry's Department of Personnel chief Tu Hau-lin.
+Tu was later found guilty.
+Cheng Li-wun, a former National Assembly member, was expelled from the Democratic Progressive Party after having made disparaging comments about Twu.
+In the wake of the SARS outbreak in Taiwan, Twu resigned on 16 May 2003.